1. Automatic Detection of System Theme

 <browserux-theme-switcher></browserux-theme-switcher>

-1. Import it in main.ts
+1. Import it in main.ts:

 import 'browserux-theme-switcher';

-2. Add CUSTOM_ELEMENTS_SCHEMA
+2. Add CUSTOM_ELEMENTS_SCHEMA to your AppModule:

 import { NgModule, CUSTOM_ELEMENTS_SCHEMA } from '@angular/core';